-- d.
-The employee is caring for an individual who has been advised by a licensed health care provider to self-quarantine either because of exposure to COVID-19 or because of heightened risk associated with exposure to COVID-19.
-The employee must provide documentation of the licensed health care provider's advice and must demonstrate that the individual depends on the employee for care and that they are unable to telework while caring for an individual in self- quarantine. - e.
 The employee is caring for a son or daughter under the age of 18 years whose school or place of care has been closed or whose childcare provider is unavailable due to COVID-19 precautions.
+The employee must provide documentation that they are unable to telework while caring for the child.

+- e.
 For childcare leave, the employee must provide documentation containing the following information: - i.
 Employee's name; - ii.
 Date(s) for which leave is requested; - iii.
 Qualifying reason for the leave; - iv.
 Oral or written statement that the employee is unable to work because of the qualified reason for leave (in this case care for a child); - v.
-The name and age of son or daughter being cared for; - vi.
+The name and age of son or daughter being cared for;

+- vi.
 The name of the school, place of care or childcare provider that has closed or become unavailable; - vii.
 A communication from the school that provides the remote/hybrid learning schedules for the child, if applicable; and - viii.
 A representation that no other suitable person will be caring for the child during the period of the leave. - g.
-An employee may waive excused leave at partial (two-thirds of the employee's regular rate of pay, not to exceed \$200 per day or a total of \$12,000) pay authorized by this policy and use accrued annual leave or sick leave, if applicable, during the period of excused leave at partial pay. - h.
-Such leave is available only to employees who have been employed for thirty (30) days or longer. - i.
 An eligible employee may utilize leave at partial pay intermittently as agreed upon by the agency and the employee.
-This leave must be taken in full-day increments if the employee is not teleworking.
+This leave must be taken in full-day increments if the employee is not teleworking or has been sent home by the agency.
 Excused leave may be taken in partial-day increments if the employee is teleworking by agreement between the employee and the agency.

-j.
-Effective April 1, 2021, employees are eligible for a cumulative total of 12 weeks of leave at partial pay in a rolling 12-months period, starting from the first day of leave.
-The maximum 12 weeks of leave in a twelve-month period available under this section is reduced by the amount of FMLA leave taken by the employee during the same twelve-month period.

-B. Leave for Vaccine Reactions
+B. Leave for Vaccine Reactions (including boosters)